msaadawi/dream-job/README.md

 1. Install the web server you want to work with(Tomcat , Glassfish ...).<br/>
 2. Download the project or clone it.<br/>
 3. Open Root folder in your Eclipse Java EE IDE.<br/>
-4. Add needed libraries (can be found in 'lib' folders) to your classpath.<br/>
+4. Add needed libraries (can be found in 'lib' folder) to your classpath.<br/>
+5. Setup a database user and grant him access to the database named 'dj'.<br/>
+6. Modify 'hibernate.cfg.xml' file by providing the database username and password of the user you just created.<br/>
-5. Execute the 'Dream-Job.sql' sql file(can be found under 'sql-scripts' folder).<br/>
+7. Execute the 'Dream-Job.sql' sql file(can be found under 'sql-scripts' folder).<br/>
-6. Modify 'hibernate.cfg.xml' file by providing your database connection username and password.<br/>
-7. Open 'WebContent' folder and run 'home.xhtml' file on server.
+8. Open 'WebContent' folder and run 'home.xhtml' file on server.